 Are Garbage Disposals Illegal in New Jersey?

-In New Jersey, garbage disposals are illegal in some of the townships including Delanco, and Morris.
+In New Jersey, garbage disposals are illegal in some townships, including Delanco and Morris.

 Moreover, using garbage disposals illegally in those areas is penalized with a lifetime ban on getting city water.

-This is because of the massive amount of pressure exerted on the treatment system due to the garbage disposal system.
+This is because of the massive pressure exerted on the treatment system due to the garbage disposal system.

 Besides, in most villages of New Jersey, older pipes of the waste line tend to have a lot of mud and scaling.

-So, additional ground wastes by garbage disposals might result in clots, overflows, backflows, and property damage.
+So, additional ground waste by garbage disposals might result in clots, overflows, backflows, and property damage.

-On the other hand, in other places in New Jersey, garbage disposals are legal, with a number of rules and protocols to be strictly maintained.
-Each municipality of New Jersey follows its own sets of rules and guidelines.
+On the other hand, garbage disposals are legal in different places in New Jersey, with several rules and protocols to be strictly maintained.
+Each municipality of New Jersey follows its own set of rules and guidelines.

 Hence, they somewhat differ from each other.

-But some of the common rules followed in most New Jersey municipalities include using proper trash containers, not including hazardous waste, not mixing recyclables with trash, not including yard waste, and following bulk item protocol.
+But some common rules in most New Jersey municipalities include using proper trash containers, not including hazardous waste, not mixing recyclables with trash, not containing yard waste, and following bulk item protocol.

 Are Garbage Disposals Illegal on Long Islands?

-As I have mentioned before, garbage disposals have been legalized in New York since 1997.
+As I mentioned, garbage disposals have been legalized in New York since 1997.

-Long Islands being one of the most densely populated parts of the state of New York, falls under the authority of New York.
+Long Islands, one of the most densely populated parts of the state of New York, falls under the authority of New York.

 Although many homeowners of the Long Islands may not allow them in their houses.